mrc-ide/skadi-chart/README.md

 // get element from html document const chart = document.getElementById("chart") as HTMLDivElement;

-// custom metadata that you can attach to lines or scatter points type Metadata = { type: "line" | "point" }
+// example custom metadata: define a type that you can attach to lines or scatter points type Metadata = { type: "line" | "point" }

 // two straight lines